How the planetcare microfibre filter stops plastic pollution in your laundry.

 What does Planetcare do with the microfibers?

-At the moment Planetcare is collecting the fibers and safely storing them in their facility.
-As of writing this article they brainstorming ideas on how to use the fibers.
+At the moment, Planetcare is collecting the fibers and safely storing them in their facility.
+As of writing this article, they are brainstorming ideas on how to use the fibers.
 One solution could be to make insulation mats for washing machines.
 However, they are continuously researching and looking for new viable options.
 Incineration or landfilling is not acceptable.

 How much does it cost?